LeoCavaille/k8s-workshop/katacodacomleocdd-k8s-monitoring/01-datadog-account.md

 * Create a `Secret` with your API key: <br/>
 `kubectl create secret generic datadog-api-key --from-literal=token=$DD_API_KEY`{{copy}}

-* Create another `Secret` for the agents and the cluster agent to communicate securely: <br/>
-`kubectl create secret generic datadog-auth-token --from-literal=token=$(openssl rand -hex 16)`

-**Before moving on, make sure your secret is configured as expected.**
+* Ensure your secret is configured as expected.
 You should have 32 bytes of secret data in the key `token` in an `Opaque` secret.

 <details>
 <summary>Hint</summary>